History & Annual Reports

 Grand Opening – Ribbon Cutting Ceremony!!

-The financial information provided in this annual report is in a condensed format; however complete audited financial statements are available on request at the charity office.
-To request a copy of the latest audited financial statements email firstname.lastname@example.org or call 709-738-0000.
+The financial information provided in these annual reports are in a condensed format; complete audited financial statements are available on request at the charity office.
+To request a copy of the latest audited financial statements email email@example.com or contact Christina Morgan, Director of Development & Communications at 709-738-0000 x0.